ethic-bakeery/GUI-Password-manager/README.md

 # Simple Password Manager in Java
-it's simple tool to securely store passwords.
+it's a simple tool use to securely store passwords.

 **Instructions:**